scobru/baluni/README.md

 We welcome contributions!
 Please submit pull requests with your proposed changes.
 Adhere to our coding standards and guidelines for a smooth collaboration process.

+## Inspired

+This project was ispired by following project: <https://github.com/vhalme/dex-bot>

 ## License

 BALUNI is released under [GNU AGPLv3](LICENSE.md), which details how it can be used and distributed.